Redocly/redocly-cli/docs/gsod/2024/proposal.md

 ## Success metrics

-We will use the following metrics to determine the success of the projects:
+The following are the success metrics for our projects:

 - Increase in page views after updates.
 - Increase in positive reviews using our feedback mechanism.